ClintonJ1001/Insurance-chatbot/README.md

 # Example of using ChatGPT to power an insurance chatbot

+To deploy chatbots in financial services it is critical that they accurately respond to customer queries.
+My objective was to build a prototype that would achieve this aim, with the scope limited to a specific home insurance product from an Australian insurer and a mock insurance contract.

+Given the stochastic nature of the model, I wanted to try generating mutiple responses at various steps and then using a new interaction with the model to evaluate and determine the best answers.
+I experiemented with using a higher temperature for the initial response generations to get a braoder range of possiblilities.
+These were then filtered and consolidated by a lower temperature interaction to evaluate and combine them.

+My goal was also to experiment with having multiple data stores.
+While its not necessary in this example I can see situations where this woudl be useful in a real business context.

-The starting point for this work is the openai cookbok chatbot kick-starter
+The starting point for this work is the openai cookbok chatbot kick-starter.

 This repo contains one notebook and a basic Streamlit apps:
 - `Insurance Chatbot.ipynb`: A notebook containing a step by step process of tokenising, chunking and embedding the data in a vector database.
 - `chat.py`: A Streamlit app providing a simple Chatbot via a search bar to query the knowledge base.

-My goal was to experiment with having multiple data stores.
-While its not necessary in this example I can see situations where this woudl be useful in a real business context.

-Also given the stochastic nature of the model, I wanted to try generating mutiple responses at various steps and then using a new interaction with the model to evaluate and determine the best answers.

-Given the approach I experiemented with using a higher temperature for the initial response generations to get a braoder range of possiblilities.
-These were then filtered and consolidated by a lower temperature interaction to evaluate and combine them.

 ## How it works